Sushobh/ServerSolidText/readme.md

 ./psql -d "solidtext" Where the "solidtext" is the database name then in the console type \c solidtext again to connect.
 Run this "SELECT * FROM st_user;"

+#### Exporting sql to remote
+Dump sql first using datagrip.
+Then run sql script using datagrip